Hey! A Fire Ant Stung Me!

 What You Should Do

 If you ever think that you have been stung by a fire ant, tell an adult immediately.
-That's because the venom (poison) in the fire ants' stings can cause the area of the sting to swell up quite a bit, and a doctor may want to have a look to make sure you are not having an allergic reaction.
+That's because the venom (poison) in the sting can cause the area around it to swell up quite a bit, and a doctor may want to have a look to make sure you are not having an allergic reaction.

-The symptoms of an allergic reaction include hives (red patches on the skin that sting and itch), nausea, dizziness, a tight feeling in the throat, or difficulty breathing.
-If these symptoms occur, the person needs to get medical attention right away.
+The symptoms of an allergic reaction include hives (red patches on the skin that sting and itch), nausea, dizziness, a tight feeling in the throat, or trouble breathing.
+Someone who has these symptoms needs to get medical attention right away.

-But more often, you can follow these steps after a fire ant sting:
+But usually, you can follow these steps after a fire ant sting:

 - Wash the area with soap and water.